DanielTizon/ClusteringMetrics/README.md

 * Ratkowsky and Lance Index (Ratkowsky Index) - 1978

 These indexes have been tested using the Iris dataset, and the R package NbClust.

+I also have developed an external index (useful when you have some information about any elements that must go in the same group or in different groups):

+* Rand Index (Rand Index) - 1971

 Any suggestion or fix will be appreciated.